 Non-Serious Adverse Events

-Non-serious adverse events from Dose 1 through up to 30 days after Dose 2 in ongoing follow-up were reported by X.Xof Pfizer-BioNTech COVID-19 Vaccine recipients and by X.Xof placebo recipients.
+Non-serious adverse events from Dose 1 through up to 30 days after Dose 2 in ongoing follow-up were reported by 5.8% of Pfizer-BioNTech COVID-19 Vaccine recipients and by 5.8% of placebo recipients.
 From Dose 1 through 30 days after Dose 2, reports of lymphadenopathy plausibly related to the study intervention were imbalanced, with notably more cases in the Pfizer-BioNTech COVID-19 Vaccine group (7) vs. the placebo group (1).
 There were no other notable patterns or numerical imbalances between treatment groups for specific categories of non-serious adverse events that would suggest a causal relationship to Pfizer-BioNTech COVID-19 Vaccine.

 6.2 Post Authorization Experience